CoderBlue674/fitbit-digital-clock/README.md

 Make cool stuff like this on the Fitbit Developer Website.

-Please star this and make sure to comment what you thought about this clockface and how I can change it.
+Please star this and make sure to state the issues and how I can change this.

 Thank You!